Transitions of the Lyapunov spectrum and entanglement entropy in monitored quantum dynamics with homogeneous unitary gates: Summary

 \section{Summary}

 We have explored the Lyapunov spectrum in monitored quantum systems with temporally random and Floquet unitary gates, where both gates have no spatial randomness.
 We have found that the Lyapunov spectrum becomes independent of measurement outcomes in both systems, which indicates that spatial and temporal randomness of unitary gates are not essential for the typical convergence of the Lyapunov spectrum.
 We have analytically shown that the temporally random model exhibits a unique and positive-definite stationary state in the CPTP dynamics averaged over outcomes, which leads to the typical convergence of the Lyapunov spectrum.
+This highlights that properties of the averaged CPTP dynamics are crucial in defining measurement-induced spectral transitions through the Lyapunov spectrum of typical trajectories, although whether measurement-induced transitions actually occur or not is invisible from the CPTP dynamics~\cite{li2018quantum,skinner2019measurement}.
 In addition, we have explored transitions of the spectral gap and entanglement entropy.
 In both monitored systems, the spectral transition between the gapped and gapless phases corresponds to the entanglement transition of the ground states of the effective Hamiltonians.
 This coincidence is analogous to that in isolated systems, where vanishing spectral gaps indicate phase transitions of ground states.
 While the coincidence of the spectral and entanglement transitions was observed in monitored systems with spatiotemporally random unitary gates \cite{mochizuki2025measurement}, our models explored in this work are less random in that unitary gates are spatially homogeneous.
 Thus, our results suggest that the spectrum and the ground-state entanglement are related in various systems with spatial uniformity.
 For example, it should be an intriguing future work to explore the relation between the spectrum and entanglement in monitored dynamics where unitary dynamics are generated by Hamiltonians extensively studied in condensed matter physics, like the XXZ Hamiltonian and the Hubbard Hamiltonian \cite{fuji2020measurement,tang2020measurement}.